Aesthetics and Photography

 How does this relate to photography and to landscape photography in particular?
 For one, genres – photographic movements in this instance – are part of photography just as much as they are part of painting and other visual arts.
 The f.64 group of photography is one of the most famous photographic movements.
 If you embrace this movement, this genre, you will seek to emulate its masters, be it Ansel Adams, Edward Weston, Willard Van Dyke, Imogen Cunningham, Sonya Noskowiak, John Paul Edwards and others.
 The tenets of this movement, also known as Straight or Pure Photography, were defined as being the elimination of any "qualities of technique, composition or idea, derivative of any other art form."
 In practice f.64 photographs are characterized by lack of image manipulation, careful rendering of delicate tonalities and image details, extreme depth of field, and the refusal to use softening filters or lenses, heavily textured papers and printing or retouching processes which involved altering the overall appearance of the photographic image.

-The decision not to use softening filters was one of the major tenets of f.64, which was created as a reaction towards the Pictorialist movement headed by Moriarty.
+The decision not to use softening filters was one of the major tenets of f.64, which was created as a reaction towards the Pictorialist movement.
 The pictorialist genre endorsed the use of soft lenses and diffusing filters in order to give the image a soft, poetic look.
 The pictorialists also endorsed the use of veils, setups, props and other artifices, either in the studio or outdoors including in wilderness settings. f.64 endorsed photographing the subject in its natural state, as it was found, without altering it in any way.

 Notice that a genre is subject independent.
 What is defined by it is an approach, a methodology, a way of seeing and representing the world.
 What is represented within this genre is up to the artist.
 In the case of f.64 the subjects chosen by the various members of the movement covered the gamut from landscapes to portraits to nudes to reportage to cityscapes and more.
 What brought all these subjects and artists together was that they adopted the same genre and thus were part of the same photographic movement.